wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \newpage

-## The Ferns
+## Ophioglossoid Ferns

-Members of this order have roots, stems and leaves, but the latter are *megaphylls*, and are not homologous with the microphylls of the previous group.
+Members of this group have roots, stems and leaves, but the latter are *megaphylls*, and are not homologous with the microphylls of the previous group.
 In the ferns there is no main root system, the roots being lateral organs borne on the stems (*adventitious* roots).

 ### Examine *Lygodium scandens*.
 The stem grows horizontally below the surface of the ground (it is a *rhizome*); only